De La Salle College, Malvern: Campuses

 There are three campuses, Tiverton, Kinnoull and Holy Eucharist, all within Malvern.
 Because of their proximity and for government funding reasons they are considered one campus.

 Approximately 430 students in years 10–12 occupy Kinnoull Campus, adjacent to Malvern Cricket Ground and Malvern Library.
 The site was purchased in 1955, and was initially a junior campus until it was established as the senior campus in 1984.
 De La Salle offer multiple pathways including VCE, VET and VCAL Facilities include a chapel, Saint Miguel lecture theatre, amphitheatre, library, oval, and a cafeteria style canteen.

 The Holy Eucharist Campus includes a dedicated Arts area, modern classrooms with up to date AV technology, a multipurpose school hall, bike and storage amenities, basketball court and located next door to the Holy Eucharist Parish Church.
 The campus offers an independent curriculum for year 9 students exclusively and is considered a formative year of personal development and growth for year 9 students prior to joining the Kinnoull Campus in Year 10.

 Tiverton Campus is located on High Street and is home to year 5–8 students.
 Facilities include recently refurbished classrooms, a Performing Arts Centre, gymnasium, weights room, basketball courts, a chapel, large library and dedicated arts and technology spaces.
 The Rheims centre is an advanced technical and science space opened in 2018.

+Curriculum

+De La Salle College offers its senior students the Victorian Certificate of Education (VCE).